List of games in Star Trek: Holodeck games

 Some programs depicted in the various Star Trek shows include a Klingon calisthenics program, used heavily by Lieutenant Commander Worf; a park-like setting where Riker first encounters Data in "Encounter at Farpoint"; various 'social' programs, such as a mud-bath and a pool hall; and Jean-Luc Picard's Dixon Hill holonovels.

 Other settings have sometimes been shown, such as the Jupiter Station Diagnostic Program which was used to maintain the Emergency Medical Hologram on various Starfleet vessels, the Utopia Planitia Shipyards, several Sherlock Holmes programs created by Data for his exploration of humanity, and various Shakespeare programs enjoyed by Jean-Luc Picard.

 In Voyager, an entire holographic village and its population were created.
 The "Fair Haven" program was originally designed for occasional enjoyment by the crew of Voyager, but the characters become sentient by the time of the follow-up episode "Spirit Folk", and the captain orders that the holodecks be modified so that the program could remain running continuously.

-Also in Voyager, Seven of Nine is continuously frustrated by Captain Janeway's superior skill at Velocity, a game played in a racquetball-type arena where opponents try to be the first to acquire the target of a flying discus and shoot it.
-The game is scored in points.
-Each time a player is unable to acquire the disc and is hit by it the other player scores a point.
-The game is played to ten points.
+Additionally, in Voyager, Seven of Nine is often frustrated by Captain Janeway's superior skill at Velocity, a game played in a racquetball-like arena.
+In this game, players compete to be the first to capture and shoot a flying disc.
+Points are scored each time a player fails to capture the disc and is hit by it, with the game continuing until one player reaches ten points.

 Sports

-Ice Hockey
+Ice hockey

-Tom Paris and Harry Kim are seen walking with hockey skates over their shoulders coming out of the holodeck.
-Tom tells Harry to "watch out for those Nausicaans, they're tough".
+Tom Paris and Harry Kim are seen walking out of the holodeck with hockey skates slung over their shoulders.
+Tom warns Harry, "Watch out for those Nausicaans—they're tough.